-Hockey is a fast, fun sport: Players skate on ice and use a stick to whack a slippery round puck into the goal.
+Hockey is fast and fun.
+Players skate on ice while whacking a slippery round puck into the goal.
 But they get tired fast, too.
-So hockey players skate only for a couple of minutes at a time, taking turns.
-In an hour-long game, a hockey player will play for only about 20 minutes.
-So imagine what it takes to play a 15,660-minute long game!
-That’s what one group of players just did, setting a world record playing hockey for 261 hours straight.
-The 20 players on each team took turns eating and sleeping in the arena over 11 days.
-The whole thing raised money for Alberta Children’s Hospital.
-So while one team scored 3,490 goals to the other team’s 3,397, everyone walked away a winner!
+So hockey players play only for a couple of minutes at a time, taking turns.
+Well, a group of 20 hockey players just set a world record playing hockey for 261 hours straight!
+They took turns playing, eating and sleeping for 11 days.
+One team scored 3,490 goals to the other team’s 3,397 – but everyone walked away a winner!

 Wee ones: Hockey is played with a puck, which from the top looks like a circle.
 Find 4 circle-shaped things in the room you’re in.